JLLQA/JLLQA_secondAssessment/README.md

 ```

 ### User-Acceptance Tests
-A unit is the smallest piece of code that can be isolated logically within the system.

-Unit testing is the automated method in which each unit is tested in turn.
+A user-acceptance test is: ["A process of verifying that a solution works for the user"](https://en.m.wikipedia.org/wiki/Acceptance_testing#User_acceptance_testing)

-An example of a unit test can be seen below:
+An example of a user-acceptance test can be seen below:

 ```java
 public void testClearDelete(){